 Se o seu grupo considera tornar-se numa organização nossa associada, entre em contacto conosco.Às empresas que queiram demonstrar apoio ao alcançar dos nossos objectivos, recomendamos que se tornem doadores à FSFE ou a uma das organizações nossas associadas:

-Fundația Ceata is a Romanian Free Software and Free Culture foundation aligned with the Free Software philosophy of the GNU Project.
+Fundația Ceata is a Romanian Free Software and Free Culture foundation, aligned with the Free Software philosophy of the GNU Project.
 It is incorporated in Bucharest and has local teams in Cluj County and the Republic of Moldova.
-Ceata (Romanian for "the gang") has started as an informal group in June 2008 and it has become foundation in February 2013.
-Since its beginning Ceata is heavily involved in Free Software activism, organization of digital freedom events, and development of Free Software and Free Cultural works.
+Ceata (Romanian for "the gang") was started as an informal group in June 2008 and it became a foundation in February 2013.
+Since its beginning, Ceata is heavily involved in Free Software activism, organization of digital freedom events, and development of Free Software and Free Cultural works.

 Verein zur Förderung Freier Informationen und Software e.V.
 (Union for the Promotion of Free Information and Software)